Black Bean Soup

 - 4 quarts, plus more if needed for thinning, beef, chicken or vegetable stock, or a combination

-- 1 tablespoon coarse kosher salt, more or less according to taste
+- 1 tablespoon coarse kosher salt, plus more according to taste

-- lime wedges, fresh chopped cilantro, and crumbled Manchego cheese for garnish
+- Garnish: lime wedges, fresh chopped cilantro, and crumbled Manchego cheese